 Place your pots of elephant ears somewhere with full sun to partial shade, though they may enjoy partial shade the best.
 Full sunlight is alright, but they get too much of it if they start browning and wilting.
 If you can’t help but put your elephant ears somewhere sunny, make sure you filter the sunlight, at least.

-Does it require a particular type of soil?
+6. Does the elephant ear plant for an indoor garden require a particular type of soil?

 If you strive to watch your elephant ears grow in the best way possible, plant them in soil that resembles their native soil.
 Since they are wetland plants, maintain a well-moisturized (almost wet), mildly acidic soil.
 You can also add some organic matter like moss to the earth for the best results.